ScottLogic/blog/_posts/2024-03-23-message_types.md

  Include a unique ID on a message regardless of whether it's state, command etc. I'd advise UUIDs to guarantee uniqueness.
 This ID should just be about the message and not the entity.
 This is useful because:

  * for a command an action may not be idempotent, e.g. sending an email is not idempotent and so you must be able to de-duplicate
- * even for state which ideally is idempotent, it's better to avoid duplicating work in consumers and so having an ID to check against makes this easy
+ * even for state which ideally is idempotent, it's better to avoid duplicating work in consumers and so having an ID to check against makes this easy.

 ### Timestamps